remla25-team12/operation/README.md

     > **Note**: Minikube compatibility is not actively being prioritized and maintained by us.
 If anything does not work as expected, please use the VM cluster.

 ### Install and run
+**Unless specified otherwise, all commands in this "Install and run" section are applicable to both Minikube and VM clusters.**

 1. Clone this repository and navigate into the root folder (if you haven't done so already):